 Extending far beyond the boundaries of the firm's internal and immediately exterior environments, the larger macro environment includes a host of forces and influences that have a powerful impact on policies and strategies that it would need to contend with.
 Many of these are beyond the power of the firm to control; all it can do is to capitalize on opportunities while steering clear of obstacles and potential minefields, all the while staying on the right side of ethicality, public opinion and statutory provisions.
+An Overview of Business Environment

-Moreover, with the emergence of regional alliances and the unmistakable signs of the emergence of a nascent global economy, no firm can afford to ignore the critical factors in the macro environment.
+An Overview of Business Environment Moreover, with the emergence of regional alliances and the unmistakable signs of the emergence of a nascent global economy, no firm can afford to ignore the critical factors in the macro environment.